 2. Maintenance and Use

-These requirements address born digital electronic records.
+These requirements address born-digital and digitized analog records.
 The requirements are either “program” requirements, relating to the design and implementation of an agency’s ERM policies and procedures, or “system” requirements, providing technical guidance to vendors in creating ERM tools and specifications for agencies to consider when procuring them.
 Users of this document can filter on "program" or "system" requirements as needed.
 This could be helpful in finding a list of requirements a system needs to manage electronic records.

 The requirements are either mandatory (“Must Have”) or preferred (“Should Have”).
 These designations help vendors determine what functions their tools must perform, as opposed to those that are ideal.
 “Must Have” and “Should Have” requirements also help agencies prioritize procurement of these ERM tools according to their needs and financial priorities.